Osprey Archery encourages and supports all types of archery

-“Field Archery” differs from Target as the shooting takes place in the “field” or, in the case of some clubs, in the bushes and forests surrounding the club property.
-When shooting competitive field archery you walk in groups of 4 around a marked course in wooden or open landscape.
-The arrows are still shot into the “butts” (as noted above), however the size and type of the targets differ from target archery and the scoring is different as well.
+“Field Archery” differs from Target as the shooting takes place in the “field” or, in the case of Osprey Archery Club, also in the forest surrounding the club property.
+When shooting competitive field archery, you walk in groups of 4 around a marked course in wooden or open landscape.
+The arrows are still shot into the “butts” (as noted above), however, the size and type of the targets differ from target archery and the scoring is different as well.
 Additionally, depending on your age and equipment category, each butt is shot at differing distances and also uphill, downhill or over streams, making the field course a little more challenging than target shooting.
 Challenging or not, Field Archery is great for archers that are looking to get some exercise and have some variety in their shooting.
 A basic accuracy should be obtained by shooting target archery first as field archery tend to be less forgiving for recovering missed arrows.
 Check out https://worldarchery.org/Field-Archery for more information.

 3D archery is one of North America’s fasted growing sports.
 3D archery consists of shooting either burlap sacs (called a “bag course”) or at 3 dimensional foam animals at unknown distances.
 The scoring is dependent on where your arrow strikes these foam animals or bags.
 Originally developed for hunting practice it's now shot by many non-hunters due to its competitive nature.
 Check out http://lancasterarchery.com/blog/3d-archery-explained for more information.